bcmjianglab/cn_project/README.md

 # A multimodal cell census and atlas of the mouse cochlear nucleus.
-By Junzhan Jing, Ming Hu, Xiaolong Jiang
+By Junzhan Jing, Ming Hu, Xiaolong Jiang from Deparment of Neurosicence, Baylor College of Medicine

 Original electrophysiological data, morphological data and the sequencing matrix data supporting the findings of this study have been deposited to the Mendeley Data([doi:10.17632/2n8m8k6b2g.1](https://doi.org/10.17632/2n8m8k6b2g.1))